-For example, our independently developed product candidates currently in clinical development include Allovectin, for which we announced the completion of enrollment of a Phase 3 clinical trial in 2010 and a completed Phase 1 clinical study of our H1N1 pandemic influenza vaccine.
-We may not meet the primary endpoint of the Allovectin trial for which a Special Protocol Assessment agreement is in place with the FDA.
-We may not conduct additional H1N1 pandemic influenza vaccine trials, and the future trials, if any, may not demonstrate sufficient efficacy to support further product development.
+For example, our independently developed product candidates currently in clinical development include Allovectin\, for which we announced the completion of enrollment of a Phase 3 clinical trial in 2010.
+We have completed preclinical work on CyMVectinTM and have begun preclinical work on a HSV-2 vaccine.
+We may not meet the primary endpoint of the Allovectin\ trial for which a Special Protocol Assessment agreement is in place with the FDA.
+We may not conduct Phase 1 CyMVectinTM or HSV-2 vaccine trials, and the future trials, if any, may not demonstrate sufficient efficacy to support further product development.